Newt (programming library)

 Newt is a programming library for color text mode, widget-based user interfaces.
 Newt can be used to add stacked windows, entry widgets, checkboxes, radio buttons, labels, plain text fields, scrollbars, etc., to text user interfaces.
-This package also contains the shared library needed by programs built with newt, as well as an application whiptail, which provides the most commonly used features of dialog.
+This package also contains the shared library needed by programs built with newt, as well as a CLI application whiptail, which provides the most commonly used features of dialog.
 Newt is based on the slang library.
 It abbreviates from Not Erik's Windowing Toolkit.

-Features
+Overview

 Newt was originally designed for use in the install code of Red Hat Linux and is written mostly focusing on clear interface, simplicity and small footprint.
 Because of that, unlike most recent GUI engines, it does not use an event-driven architecture.

 Windows must be created and destroyed as a stack (the order of discarding is the exact opposite to that of creation).
 The top level window is always modal.
 Many behaviours, such as widget traversal order, are difficult or impossible to change.

 Mouse control appears to be supported in the source code, using GPM (a mouse-driver) but many users report Newt and Whiptail not responding to mouse control.

 These restrictions simplify the design of the library as well as the code of programs using it, though they impose limitations on user interface design.